martin-xavier/medpackage/README.md

 list their access path (relative to the ./videos/ folder) in two text files, one for positive and one for background.

+If you want to store your videos in a specific directory, export the following variable:

+export COLLECTION_DIR="/path/to/my/collection"

+And store your videos there.
+Alternatively, use the "--collection-dir" option available on all scripts.

-You are ready to initialize your event.
+When the video storage is sorted out, you are ready to initialize your event.

     ./event_init.sh "cooking" --positive-vids positive_cooking.txt --background-vids background_cooking.txt